Anne de Montmorency, 1st Duke of Montmorency: Return to power

 With the 200,000 couronnes required for the first instalment of his ransom paid, Montmorency again returned to the centre of political power.
 A thousand riders came out to meet him as he travelled back to Paris in December.
 He arrived at court in Saint-Germain on 21 December 1558, and set about re-establishing his dominance over the court in just the way it had been prior to his capture.
 That same day Lorraine returned his signet ring that he had received from the king back in 1557.
 Henri asked the Cardinal why he and Guise had stopped attending council, to which Lorraine replied that "he [Lorraine] did not wish to pass as Montmorency's valet".
 With his return, Guise's authority as lieutenant-general of the kingdom was cancelled.
 Henri also promised Montmorency that his eldest son would inherit his office of Grand Maître upon his death.
 Guise was however able to delay this from coming to pass, and the appointment of Montmorency's second son Damville as a Marshal.
 Around Christmas in court the situation was explosive and matters almost came to blows in the halls of Saint-Germain.
 On 24 December Guise asked two courtiers to secretly watch him, and then challenged Montmorency's eldest son to a duel over a slight (likely the matter of his having blamed Guise for failing to get Papal dispensation to annul his secret marriage).
 Montmorency's son swore to the duc that he had done nothing to dishonour him and then departed to inform Montmorency and the king.
 Henri was unsettled by the episode, but Montmorency laughed it off.
 In the wake of this, those opposed to the influence of his relatives retreated.
 For example Blaise de Monluc who had usurped the position of colonel-general of the infantry in the Constable's absence, resigned the charge in favour of Montmorency's nephew François de Coligny d'Andelot.
-In Picardie, Coligny returned to his charge as governor and was now joined by Andelot as his lieutenant-general.
+In Picardy, Coligny returned to his charge as governor and was now joined by Andelot as his lieutenant-general.
 At liberty, Montmorency continued to work for peace.
 This did not mean he was blind to the considerations of the war however, should peace fail, and he oversaw the fortification of Péronne and incited Süleyman into attacking the Empire, so that the Emperor would not be in a position to seek the return of the three bishoprics.